alcortesm/AllBase/README.rst

 .. image:: https://codecov.io/gh/alcortesm/AllBase/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/alcortesm/AllBase

-Allbase
+AllBase
 =======

-Allbase is a python 3 script to show numbers in different bases (binary, octal, decimal and hexadecimal).
+AllBase is a python 3 script to show numbers in different bases (binary, octal, decimal and hexadecimal).

 Its main purpose is to be used as a quick CLI command to help during hacking sessions.
-This is also a good excuse to learn Python.
+This is also a good excuse for me to learn Python.

 Here is an example of use: